Meet the Team

 I believe every child deserves the opportunity to become their best and full selves, no matter where they’re from.
 Together we can help create change and ensure that children have access to high quality and equitable education.

-Rebecca Lorea
+Rebecca Loera

 What do you love most about working for the Rollins Center and its Cox Campus?